 Over the ten episodes, Alex battles to keep a job and look after Maddy, and at one point has no other option but to return to Sean – which results in her returning to their cycle of abuse.

-During the first three months of Australia’s COVID-19 pandemic, almost three in five of women who experienced physical or sexual violence and coercive control from a current or former cohabiting partner didn’t seek help due to safety concerns.
+On average, there are about 20,000 phone calls made daily to United States-based domestic violence hotlines daily, and intimate partner violence accounts for 15% of all violent crime, according to the NCADV.
 Those are terrifying statistics, and they make stories like Maid all the more important – this is an epidemic, and the importance of strong, easily-accessible support systems for women escaping abuse has never been more apparent.
 Shelters are crucial – a women’s shelter saves Alex twice over, helping her get back on her feet with accommodation, clothing, technology and help with childcare.
-In Australia, government support needs to be easier to access.
-But we can also play our part – according to the same survey, 67% of female victims sought support or advice from friends and family members when it came to current partner violence.
+In the United States, government support needs to be easier to access.

 The takeaway for me?
 Stay vigilant.
 Look for signs of domestic violence, both in your own relationships and in others.
-Relationships NSW has a fantastic list of questions you can ask yourself, or consider when it comes to friends and family, such as partners who try to stop their significant other from seeing loved ones, those that constantly check up on what their partner is doing, and those that dictate how household finances are spent.
-If you notice a change in a friend or family member, speak up and help practically – assist with making the person a safety plan, help them recognise that their experience is abuse, and support them on their difficult journey out of the abusive relationship.
+The National Domestic Violence Hotline has a list of questions you can ask yourself, or consider when it comes to friends and family, such as partners who try to stop their significant other from seeing loved ones, those that constantly check up on what their partner is doing, and those that dictate how household finances are spent.
+If you notice a change in a friend or family member, speak up and help practically – assist with making the person a safety plan, help them recognize that their experience is abuse, and support them on their difficult journey out of the abusive relationship.

 MAID is streaming now on Netflix.